Anfernee Grier

-Anfernee Antron Grier (born October 13, 1995) is an American professional baseball outfielder who is a free agent.
+Anfernee Antron Grier (born October 13, 1995) is an American former professional baseball outfielder.
 Grier played college baseball for the Auburn Tigers.
-He was drafted by the Arizona Diamondbacks 39th overall in the 2016 Major League Baseball draft.
+He was drafted by the Arizona Diamondbacks 39th overall in the 2016 MLB draft.
+Despite his draft status, Grier never played in Major League Baseball (MLB).

 Career

 Amateur

 Grier attended Russell County High School in Seale, Alabama.
 He was drafted by the Detroit Tigers in the 39th round of the 2013 Major League Baseball Draft, but did not sign and attended Auburn University where he played college baseball for the Auburn Tigers.

 As a freshman at Auburn in 2014, Grier started 38 of 47 games and hit .255 with one home run over 149 at-bats.
 He missed 16 games due to an injury to his hand.
 As a sophomore, he started all 62 games and led the team with a .323 batting average, 82 hits, 41 runs scored, 22 doubles and three triples.
 He also had a home run, 20 RBI and nine stolen bases.
 After the season, Grier played for the United States collegiate national team.